Unlike the traditional master's degree that specializes in one area,

 backgrounds from the perspectives of the multiple disciplines represented in the program.

-Each course in the core engages Eastern or Western texts from four epochs: ancient, medieval,
+Each course in the core engages Western and non-Western texts from four epochs: ancient, medieval,

 Renaissance, and modern.
 Housed in the College of Liberal Arts, the program draws on the faculty